paulhenrich/gettext/README.md

 # Simple translation
 gettext "Here is one string to translate"

 # Plural translation
-ngettext "Here is the string to translate",
+ngettext "The apple is ripe",
-         "Here are the strings to translate",
-         3
+         "The apples are ripe",
+         %{ thing: 'apple', size: 3 }.size
+# Returns "The apples are ripe"

 # Domain-based translation
 dgettext "errors", "Here is an error message to translate"